predatorx7/javascript_flutter/packages/javascript/README.md

-# JavaScript
+# JavaScript Flutter

 <p>
     <a href="https://opensource.org/licenses/MIT"><img src="https://img.shields.io/badge/license-MIT-purple.svg" alt="License: MIT"></a>
 </p>

 Enable your app to evaluate javascript programs.
-A simple library that provides a javascript environment where you can run your javascript code.
+A simple library that provides a javascript environment for your flutter apps where you can run your javascript code.

 ## Advantages